g-loot/react-i18n-manager/README.md

 # react-i18n-manager
 A system to auto manage your react intl extractedMessages, into language files in a seperate repo, with added support for mozilla pontoon

-- this library requires: `babel-preset-react-app` installed and configured https://github.com/formatjs/formatjs/tree/master/packages/babel-plugin-react-intl
+- this library requires: `babel-plugin-react-intl` installed and configured https://github.com/formatjs/formatjs/tree/master/packages/babel-plugin-react-intl

 - it stores your language files in a seperate public repository that you depend on that should be setup like this repo           https://github.com/g-loot/gll-play-localization